aM0NKE/ComplexSystemSimulation/README.md

 - Sub RQ4: *Is wealth clustering correlated to segregation clustering?*
 - Sub RQ5: *What is the **critical population density** where percolation happens?*
 - Sub RQ6: *What is the **critical tolerance threshold** where percolation happens?*
+- Sub-RQ7: *What is the **critical alpha** where wealth clustering happens?*
-- Sub RQ7: *What is the effect of alpha and homophily on the halftime?*
+- Sub RQ8: *What is the effect of alpha and homophily on the halftime?*
-- Sub RQ8: *What is the effect of alpha and agent density on the halftime?*
+- Sub RQ9: *What is the effect of alpha and agent density on the halftime?*

 ## Hypotheses